kentliau/Tumblr-Original-Photo-Scraper/README.md

 # Tumblr Original Photo Scraper

-Simple script to download original photos and reblogged photos from a Tumblr blog.
+Simple script to download original photos and reblogged photos from a Tumblr blog, it skip already downloadeded file, no big harm of rerun the script, it just not efficient.

 Usage
 `> node index.js url [limit]`